 This post provides information about the UCSF face shield project.
 The most current face shield model is provided below, as well as a background, production workflow, and more resources.
 The face shield project is one of many PPE-related projects being worked on by the UCSF ORIF (Organized, Rapid, Intelligent Fabrication) team in response to the COVID-19 pandemic.

 One of the challenges UCSF hospitals are facing during the COVID-19 pandemic is the shortage of masks, face shields and other forms of personal protective equipment (PPE).
-Currently, UCSF departments need 300+ face shields per day, but manufacturers of PPE equipment are currently unable to meet the demand.
+Currently, UCSF needs 300+ face shields per day.
 3D printing and other additive manufacturing technologies are being used to fill the gaps in the PPE supply chain.

 A coordinated effort is needed to supply the necessary equipment and ensure that equipment is approved for use in the healthcare environment.
 On Thursday, March 19, UCSF Clinical Technologies reached out to the Makers Lab to start manufacturing face shields for UCSF and Bay Area hospitals.
 After creating a model, workflow, and receiving approval from multiple UCSF departments, the UCSF Library is now being used to 3D print, wash, and assemble more than 300 face shields a day.
 All of the Makers Lab’s 3D printers and others from the UCSF community are being used to 3D print the face shields.

 Evaluating needs was the first and foremost goal of the project, rather than directing efforts towards manufacturing equipment that may not be compatible for use in the UCSF hospital setting.
 Based on conversation with UCSF Clinical Technologies, it was determined that face shields were in high demand and the most feasible PPE items for production using 3D printing.